joshddunn/docker-rails/README.md

 To start the app run `docker-compose up --build`.

-Once the app is running run
+Finally, once the app is running you will have to create the database

 ```
 docker-compose run app rails db:create